StudyFind/studyfind-documentation/learning/WEBSCRAPING/README.md

 ## Given

+(nonprofits.txt)
-You are provided with a file containing 10,000 entries detailing nonprofit ID, the name of the nonprofit, and its location.
+You are provided with a file containing 1,000 entries detailing nonprofit ID, the name of the nonprofit, and its location.
 An example entry is as follows:

 ```plaintext
 000004101|South Lafourche Quarterback Club|Lockport|LA|United States|PF
 ```

+(sample-project.py)
+You are also given template code to begin your project.

 ## Set Up Your Project: